abbbe/b9labs-eth20-proj2/README.md

 - plug a security hole (which one?) by changing one password to the recipient's address
 - make the contract a utility that can be used by David, Emma and anybody with an address
 - make you, the owner of the contract, take a cut of the Ethers smaller than what it would cost Alice to deploy the same contract herself

+# Use cases

+## Initialization

+- Sender/recipient opens dapp and connects it to a ethereum client.
+- Dapp displays live network status, sender address, and balance.

+## New remittance

+- Sender clicks on 'Send remittance'.
+Dapp prompts for recipient address, amount, OTP.
+- User fills in these fields and submits remittance.
+- Dapp sends remittance creation transaction to the network.
+- Plain OTP never sent to the network.

+## View pending sent remittances

+-

+## Claim

+- Sender treks to recipient and hands him over OTP.
+- Recipient clicks 'Claim'.
+Dapp prompts for OTP.
+- Recipient enters OTP.
+Dapp sends claim transaction (containing OTP hash) to the network, not disclosing OTP.

+## Revoke

+- Dapp snows sender a list of issued remittances (for this sender or everybody).
+Including pending/mined status.
+- Sender can click on mined unclaimed remittance and revoke it.

+- Dapp show a live list unclaimed remittances (for this recipient or everybody).
+- Sender clicks on an unclaimed mined remittance to claim ether back.